| | | | | |

 • To keep things simple, I use dried thyme leaves.
 Obviously fresh would be delicious as well.

-Looking down on rich, brown beef stew with chunks of potatoes, carrots, onion, and beef with a baguette, mushrooms, parsley and glass of red wine in the background.
+Rich, brown beef stew with chunks of potatoes, carrots, onion, and beef with a baguette, mushrooms, parsley and glass of red wine in the background.

 How to make Beef Bourguignon in an Instant Pot